NickBelenchuk/get_info_pc/README.md

  Run the script: ```python main.py```

 2. The script attempts to obtain administrator privileges on Windows.
-3. After it finishes, you will see JSON data in the console and the file `system_info.json` created in the current directory.
+3. A JSON file with system details will be saved in the system_info_files/ directory.
+(The filename follows the format: Manufacturer_Model_SerialNumber.json).
 4. Press **Enter** to exit.

 ## 📂 Project Structure